Skip to Main Content

 Food Services

-The USDA has announced that the National School Breakfast and Lunch program will continue to be free for all students during the 2021-22 school year.
+We encourage all families to complete a free and reduced application form if you feel you might qualify.
+Approved applications determine eligibility for your child’s school fees to be waived, your child’s P-EBT cards, and additional program benefits.
+The USDA has announced that the National School Breakfast and Lunch program will continue to be free for those students who qualify for reduced benefits during the 2026-27 school year.
 This means that students will not be charged for breakfast and lunch “Class A” meals.
 Extra/ala carte items will be available for purchase.

 USDA - Non Discrimination Statement